 ➤ by Lydia Fulson

-Oma's TOP 10 German foods that will have you thinking you're back in your Oma's kitchen in Germany, cooking and baking together with her.
+Oma's Best 10 German foods that will have you thinking you're back in your Oma's kitchen in Germany, cooking and baking together with her.
 But best of all, you'll be making memories!
 Here, you'll find main dishes, sides, and desserts, ALL lecker smecker for special occasions or cozy nights in.

 German cuisine has been a part of my life for as long as I can remember.
 Ever since I was little, Oma taught me how to make her favorite comfort foods, traditional German food, and some not-so-traditional foods.